swarnpriya/eBPF_notes/koka_support.md

   I understand that a strong type system will help in providing stronger guarantees at compile time but in what way this approach will be better than the existing one?
   - Need to learn a bit about features of Rust and what they could provide for eBPF programs at static and runtime to make a clear distinction that
     Koka programs can do better than Rust programs in terms of verification.
+  - I don't have a very clear picture of it as of now.
+Maybe Tim has a better understanding and it would be nice to note it somewhere as a draft.
 - If we are successful in adding helper functions, eBPF types, etc in Koka and translating it to C then can we still guarantee the properties of the source level at the compilation level?
 How to answer this question?
   Write paper-based proofs for preservation.
 Add mechanized proofs to ensure it.